-GTS parameter estimation in Table \ref{tab1} and Table \ref{tab2} are used to evaluate each parameter's impact on the GTS probability density function.
-As shown in Fig \ref{fig111} and Fig \ref{fig22bis}, The effect of the GTS parameters on the probability density function has the same patterns on Bitcoin and Ethereum returns.
+GTS parameter estimation in Table \ref{tab1} and Table \ref{tab2} are used to evaluate the impact of each parameter on the GTS probability density function.
+As shown in Fig \ref{fig111} and Fig \ref{fig22bis}, the effect of the GTS parameters on the probability density function has the same patterns on Bitcoin and Ethereum returns.
 However, the magnitudes are different.
-As shown in Fig \ref{fig11a} and Fig \ref{fig11b}, \textbf{$\beta_{-}$} (\textbf{$\alpha_{-}$} ) has a higher effect on the Probability density function (pdf) than \textbf{$\beta_{+}$} (\textbf{$\alpha_{+}$}).
+As shown in Fig \ref{fig11a} and Fig \ref{fig11b}, \textbf{$\beta_{-}$} (\textbf{$\alpha_{-}$} ) has a higher effect on the probability density function (pdf) than \textbf{$\beta_{+}$} (\textbf{$\alpha_{+}$}).
 However, \textbf{$\lambda_{-}$} and \textbf{$\lambda_{+}$} in both graphs seem symmetric and have the same impact.